revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-10. What is the behaviour of `findFirst()` method in Java 8  streams?
+10. What is the behavior of `findFirst()` method in Java 8  streams?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)